EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Decode message_3 (see {{CBOR}}).

-* Retrieve the protocol state using the connection identifier C_V and/or other information such as the CoAP Token and the 5-tuple.
+* Retrieve the protocol state using the connection identifier C_V and/or other external information such as the CoAP Token and the 5-tuple.

 * Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_3, and IV_3.